József Grassy: Second World War

 Hungary had joined the Axis powers on 20 November 1940 by signing the Tripartite Pact, and participated in the invasions of Yugoslavia and the Soviet Union in the spring of 1941.
 In August of 1941, Grassy left his general staff post and was given command of the 15th Royal Hungarian Infantry Brigade, which would be redesignated the 15th Light Division on 17 February 1942.
 In January 1942, in an ostensible anti-partisan operation, Grassy directed the arrest of over 7,000 people in Bačka, that part of Yugoslavia annexed by Hungary.
 Known as the Novi Sad massacre, this resulted in the murder of approximately 3,800 men, women and children, mainly Serbs and Jews.
 In an operation that lasted several days, victims were machine-gunned to death and, by some accounts, were made to walk out on the frozen Danube river which was then shelled with artillery, resulting in mass drownings.
 In April 1942, Grassy was promoted to major general and took command of the 13th Light Division.
 He led this division in actions on the eastern front against the Red Army until 15 November 1942.
-He then returned to the general staff where he became the head of training.
-However, due to reports of the Novi Sad massacre, the Hungarian government ordered an investigation.
-The general staff convened a special court to try Grassy and 14 other defendants in December 1943.
-Together with three others, he was found guilty, given a prison sentence and dismissed from the army.
-However, while free on bail pending appeal, he fled to Vienna on 15 January 1944 and requested political asylum.
+He later returned to the general staff, where he became head of training.

+Following reports of the Novi Sad massacre, the Hungarian government ordered an investigation.
+In December 1943, the general staff convened a special court to try Grassy along with 14 other defendants.
+According to the established military code, the senior officers were left free on parole and not taken into pretrial detention.
+Grassy was found guilty, and received a sentence of fourteen years imprisonment and dismissal from the army.
+However, he violated his parole by fleeing to Vienna and requesting political asylum with three other convicted defendants in January 1944.

 On 1 March 1944, Grassy joined the 9th SS Panzer Division Hohenstaufen with the rank of SS-Brigadeführer and Generalmajor of the Waffen-SS.
 Sent to Budapest following the occupation of Hungary by German forces, he was involved in the deportation of Hungarian Jews that was organized by Adolf Eichmann.
 In October 1944, he led the staff charged with forming the 25th Waffen Grenadier Division of the SS Hunyadi (1st Hungarian) and became its commander on 27 November 1944.
 On 1 December he was reinstated in the Hungarian army with the rank of lieutenant general by the puppet government of Ferenc Szálasi.
 On 23 February 1945, he was promoted to SS-Gruppenführer and Generalleutnant of the Waffen-SS.
 Additionally, on 21 March 1945, while retaining command of the 25th Waffen Grenadier Division, he simultaneously was given command of the 26th Waffen Grenadier Division of the SS (2nd Hungarian).
 He was awarded the Iron Cross, 1st and 2nd class.
 Under heavy attack from the Red Army, his units were forced to retreat to Austria.
 Toward the end of the war, Grassy surrendered both Hungarian divisions to the U.S. Army in Timelkam, Austria on 5 May 1945.